Property Tax Sales, Private Capital, and Gentrification

 The data acquisition portion of this project involves compiling records from municipal tax authority and treasury websites.
 This may require a large number of web searches, web scraping (i.e. batch downloading files and text, or converting PDFs to tabular format in Excel), submitting written FOIA requests via email to the relevant public official(s), and cleaning the raw data to ensure consistency across jurisdictions.
 Therefore, attention to detail and professional writing skills are crucial to the execution of the research.

 Proficiency in statistical/econometric software packages such Stata or R is required for aspects of the project which involve cleaning the source data collected.
+Otherwise, a working knowledge of Excel is sufficient.

-I welcome applicants with interests in other fields besides economics – including but not limited to – finance, urban studies, computer science, mathematics/statistics, physics, and political science.
+I welcome applicants with interests in other fields besides economics – including but not limited to – urban studies, computer science, mathematics/statistics, physics, and political science.